 10.1 If you wish to make a Course transfer, you should do so using the appropriate transfer request application, which can be retrieved from following webpage https://www.hfe.co.uk/info/policies/transfers.
 This transfer request can be submitted by post, to the address in Clause 2, or via email to firstname.lastname@example.org.
 Under no circumstances will any indication, expression or request to transfer your Course be considered or accepted unless it is completed using the correct transfer application.

 10.2 If there is a request to transfer a Course within the Cooling-off Period, there will be no further fees due from you in respect of the Course, as detailed on your enrolment form.
 If there is a further request for a second or subsequent transfer, fees will be payable as set out in the Addendum.
-We will not be able to complete your transfer, or confirm your new Course reservation until all Fees have been paid in full.
+Subject to any agreed monthly payment plan, we will not be able to complete your transfer, or confirm your new Course reservation until all Fees have been paid in full.
 In order to prevent the transfer fee from increasing you should pay your transfer fee promptly and at the time you submit your transfer request.
 Please note the transfer fees are set out in the Addendum.